line/armeria/site/src/sphinx/advanced-zookeeper.rst

 Automatic service registration
 ------------------------------

-Use `ZooKeeperUpdatingListener`_ to register your server to a ZooKeeper cluster:
+Use `ZookeeperRegisterBuilder`_ to register your server to a ZooKeeper cluster:

 .. code-block:: java

     import com.linecorp.armeria.server.ServerListener;
-    import com.linecorp.armeria.server.zookeeper.ZooKeeperUpdatingListener;
+    import com.linecorp.armeria.server.zookeeper.ZookeeperRegisterBuilder;

     // This constructor will use server's default host name, port and weight.
     // Use the other constructors to override the defaults.
-    ServerListener listener = new ZooKeeperUpdatingListener(
+    ServerListener listener = new ZookeeperRegisterBuilder()
-            /* zkConnectionStr */ "myZooKeeperHost:2181",
-            /* zNode           */ "/myProductionEndpoints",
-            /* sessionTimeout  */ 10000);
+            // Zookeeper Connection String
+            .connect("myZooKeeperHost:2181")
+            // Zookeeper Node to use
+            .node("/myProductionEndpoints")
+            // Session Timeout
+            .sessionTimeout(10000)
+            .build();
     server.addListener(listener);
     server.start();
     ...

-When your server starts up, `ZooKeeperUpdatingListener`_ will register the server automatically to the specified zNode as a member of the cluster.
+When your server starts up, the `ServerListener`_ instance will register the server automatically to the specified zNode as a member of the cluster.
 Each server will represent itself as `an EPHEMERAL node`_, which means when a server stops or a network partition between your server and ZooKeeper cluster occurs, the node of the server that became unreachable will be deleted automatically by ZooKeeper.
 As a result, the clients that